 Carmen East was born on January 22, 1970 in Corpus Christi, Texas, but has lived in El Paso TX all of her life.
 Carmen is an only child and was raised by her parents until her father died of colon cancer when Carmen was just 16 years old.
-Carmen’s mother worked very hard to provide for her daughter and Carmen was able to attend Father Yermo Catholic School for both elementary and High School.
+Carmen’s mother worked very hard to provide for her daughter and succumbed to Alzheimer's in 2015.
+Carmen attend Father Yermo Catholic School for both elementary and High School.

-Carmen holds a BA in Business Administration with a Major in Computer Information Systems from the University of Texas at El Paso, a Master of Business Administration from the University of Phoenix, G and a Graduate Project Management Certification from the University of Phoenix.
-She is working on her Doctoral Degree in Management in Organizational Leadership with a specialization in Information Systems and Technology.
-Carmen was awarded the 2018 Latinas in Tech award for her technological contributions in the past 22 years.
+Carmen holds a BA in Business Administration with a Major in Computer Information Systems from the University of Texas at El Paso, a Master of Business Administration from the University of Phoenix, and a Graduate Project Management Certification from the University of Phoenix.
+Carmen is certified in Group Crisis Intervention and Assisting Individuals in Crisis from UMBC.
+Carmen was awarded by President Donald Trump the National President's Volunteer Service Bronze Metal for her commitment to strengthen our nation and communities through volunteer service to others.
+Carmen was awarded the 2018 Latinas in Technology award for her technological contributions in the past 22 years.

 Prior to coming to Texas 635, Angie worked for Choice Hospice of Texas as the bereavement coordinator and volunteer coordinator where she provided support to families of hospice patients nearing the end of life.
 She also provided support by recruiting volunteers to visit with the hospice patients.
 While at Choice Hospice Angie was able to start the We Honor Veterans Program and achieved the top level of service recognized by the National Palliative Care Association and the Veteran’s Administration.
 This program provided vet to vet volunteers to the veteran patient’s and also a recognition program to honor them for their service to our nation.